Alejandro-Orellana/Alejandro-Orellana/README.md

-- 👋 Hi, I’m @Alejandro-Orellana
+👋 Hi, I'm @Alejandro-Orellana.

-- 👨🏻‍💻 I love designing and building world class web applications in the cloud.
+👨🏻‍💻 I love synthesizing complexity into structured, actionable technology solutions across multiple domains like scalable AWS architectures and GenAI-powered platforms to solve meaningful challenges.

-- ✅ My personal projects revolve around GenAI, Machine Learning, enabled by my love for Python.
+🚀 Driven by pragmatism and precision, I thrive on aligning cross-functional teams and complex integrated systems to deliver tangible results at scale.
 <!---
 Alejandro-Orellana/Alejandro-Orellana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.